-- The Marginal Failures Policy is applicable only to students taking a full course load. - The Policy normally is applicable only to students for whom it is possible to calculate a final Annual Grade Point Average; they typically are students who have written all final examinations. - A student is allowed to take advantage of the process in each year of registration in the program. - Application of the Policy is considered on a yearly basis where the assignable points are calculated based on the Annual Grade Point Average and the grades that originated it.
-Assignable points cannot be carried forward to subsequent years. - The Policy will be applied only to courses that are graded on the numeric grade scale. - The Policy will be applied to all final grades, including those on supplemental examinations. - The original failed grade will stand, and the transcript will be annotated to indicate that the grade is deemed a pass. - 9.
+- The Marginal Failures Policy is applicable only to students taking a full course load. - This Policy normally is applicable only to students for whom it is possible to calculate a final Annual Grade Point Average; they are typically students who have written all final examinations. - A student is allowed to take advantage of the process in each year of registration in the program. - Application of this Policy is considered on a yearly basis, where the assignable points are calculated based on the Annual Grade Point Average and the grades that originated it.
+Assignable points cannot be carried forward to subsequent years. - This Policy will be applied only to courses that are graded on the numeric grade scale. - This Policy will be applied to all final grades, including those on supplemental examinations. - The original failed grade in each course on which this Policy is applied will stand, and the transcript will be annotated to indicate that the grade is deemed a pass. - 9.
 A student who fails an Early Practice Experience (EPE) rotation will be required to complete supplemental activities and/or additional rotation time, as recommended by the Director, Doctor of Pharmacy Program, in consultation with the Course Coordinator.
 The supplemental activities and/or rotation should (but not always) be undertaken in the same summer or early fall following the initial rotation.
 A student who fails a supplemental rotation will be required to successfully complete remedial activities prior to starting a second supplemental EPE rotation.
 Remedial activities will be tailored to the particular student's challenges.
 Should a student fail the second supplemental rotation, he or she would be dismissed from the program.